offbyone/ideas/content/posts/2023-02-20-an-external-web-proxy-for-my-tailnet.md

 $ sudo apt install caddy
 ```

 This installs a caddy systemd service, a default configuration, and sets up Caddy with http validation.
-While I\'ve written [a post about getting LetsEncrypt to work with DNS]({filename}2021-10-06-automating-letsencrypt-route53-using-aws-iot.md), we won\'t need that here, since HTTP validation will work just fine; this server, unlike the rest of my homelab, will be on the internet.
+While I've written [a post about getting LetsEncrypt to work with DNS]({filename}2021-10-06-automating-letsencrypt-route53-using-aws-iot.md), we won't need that here, since HTTP validation will work just fine; this server, unlike the rest of my homelab, will be on the internet.

 The most important line of the caddyfile is this one:

     import /etc/caddy/sites-enabled.d/*.conf

-`/etc/caddy/sites-enabled.d/` is where we\'ll be putting each reverse proxy configuration.
+`/etc/caddy/sites-enabled.d/` is where we'll be putting each reverse proxy configuration.

-My initial goal in building this setup was to create [my Bookwyrm instance](https://bookwyrm.offby1.net/) so, I\'ll set that up.
-First, I\'ll make the site *available* by putting a configuration for it in `/etc/caddy/sites-available.d/` (this is a common pattern; define sites that are available, and then link them into the enabled directory to turn them \"on\"):
+My initial goal in building this setup was to create [my Bookwyrm instance](https://bookwyrm.offby1.net/) so, I'll set that up.
+First, I'll make the site *available* by putting a configuration for it in `/etc/caddy/sites-available.d/` (this is a common pattern; define sites that are available, and then link them into the enabled directory to turn them "on"):

 ``` caddyfile
 bookwyrm.offby1.net {